Followers of the Baptist. 18:24-19:7

 The baptism of teaching

 Apollos was a disciple of John the Baptist.
 He was looking forward to the coming of the Messiah and could speak on the subject with great knowledge and fervor.
-He "had had been instructed in the word of God", that is, he was an Old Testament scholar, and he knew the "baptism of John" in the that he had been immersed into the teaching of John with regard the coming of the Messiah.
+He "had had been instructed in the word of God", that is, he was an Old Testament scholar, and he knew well the teachings of the Baptist with regard the coming of the Messiah.
 So, what does Priscilla and Aquila do for him?
 They invite him to their home and explain to him the Christian way more adequately.
 They tell him how Jesus has completed the ministry of John.
 So, off goes Apollos, now a Christian apologist.

-When it comes to the twelve disciples of John, we discover that they suffer from a similar problem; they are short on knowledge.
-They were into John's baptism, that is they were into John's instruction, into John's teaching.
-They knew all about repentance for the forgiveness of sins.
+When it comes to the twelve disciples of John, we discover that they too suffer from a similar problem; they are short on knowledge.
+They were into John's teachings; they knew all about repentance for the forgiveness of sins.
 They knew all about the one who was coming after John and of the promised outpouring of the Spirit, but that was it.
-Once Paul found this out he gave them further instruction; he immersed them into the knowledge of the Lord Jesus Christ; he immersed them into the gospel.
+Once Paul found this out he gave them further instruction; he immersed them into the knowledge of the Lord Jesus Christ, the gospel.

 Only when properly evangelized with the gospel were the twelve able to respond in faith - to put their trust in Jesus.
 Only then did Paul have the authority to pray for the gift of the Holy Spirit.
 This he did in the usual Jewish way with the symbolic laying on of hands.
 Only then were they overwhelmed with the Spirit, which washing was outwardly evidenced in ecstatic prophetic utterance.

-What we do know is that salvation is dependent upon a simple acceptance of what Christ has done for us.
+What we do know from this passage in the Acts of the Apostle is that salvation is dependent upon a simple acceptance of what Christ has done for us.
 Only this truth will set us free.
 So, let us strive to know, and make known, the good news about Jesus.

 Given that the passage is open to many interpretations, consult as many different commentaries as possible and list the offered interpretations.
 Compare them with the interpretation supplied in this sermon.
 Discuss.